 The CRA should work to put together the best possible package of inducements to attract users to the area.
 Each individual project should be reviewed by the CRA in terms of the value to the area.
 This review should include all benefits such as increase in tax base, number of jobs created, levels of pay of jobs created, potential spin-off effects and other governmental revenues generated by the project.
-The review should also include the need to provide -additional incentives beyond what may already be available and whether these incentives should be in a monetary terms or some other form.
+The review should also include the need to provide additional incentives beyond what may already be available and whether these incentives should be in a monetary terms or some other form.

-Incentives added to the package by the CRA cannot exceed the anticipated tax increment that will be collected due to the project.
 The CRA needs to be flexible in its approach and should be willing to prepare innovative ways to incentivize the location of an appropriate business.
 The CRA should only provide funds for projects that will create lasting impacts on the area such as construction or reconstruction of a facility, public improvements such as roadway or water/sewer improvements, or the training of residents of the area.
-Incentives can take many forms to create these impacts, and may include (but not be limited to):
+Incentives can take many forms to create these impacts.